 Ate these last Sunday for a late and leisurely breakfast.
 If you have ever successfully made ordinary pancakes, these will be a doddle for you.
-Buckwheat galettes are a traditional pancake made in Brittany and eaten with savoury fillings.
+Buckwheat galettes are a traditional pancake made in Brittany and eaten with savory fillings.
 They are naturally gluten-free.
-If you want, you can store them in the fridge for 1 day, or freeze for up to one month.
-When freezing, separate them with greaseproof or baking paper and store in a self-seal bag to prevent drying out.
+If you want, you can store them in the fridge for 1 day, or freeze them for up to one month.
+When freezing, separate them with greaseproof or baking paper and store them in a self-seal bag to prevent drying out.
 To serve made-in-advance galettes hot, add one at a time to a dry frying pan, when the first side is hot, flip over.
 This recipe makes 4 large galettes. to make this a balanced lunch or dinner, simply add a large salad or steamed green vegetables drizzled with olive oil.

 Buckwheat pancake with ricotta, dill & smoked salmon

 For 2 piggy eaters (or 4 normal appetites!)

 100g buckwheat flour (for unusual ingredients see larder section)

 300ml/ ½ pint liquid – use 150ml/ ¼ pint each water and milk (rice milk, cows milk or soya milk or oat milk – NB oat milk may contain gluten) or use all water.
 See larder for further info.

 A little virgin macadamia oil, coconut oil, or, if you can’t get these, some extra virgin olive oil

 Freshly ground black pepper

 1 small tub (150-200gg) buffalo or cow ricotta cheese (if you can’t get this, use low-fat cottage cheese, mashed or blitzed in a processor until smooth-ish in texture)